callumhackett/callumhackett.github.io/contact.md

 # description: # in blog index, HTML meta and social media snippets
 # image: # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
 # social_image_alt: # description of the social image
-comments: true # uncomment for a Disqus thread; post dates and page titles should be unique and unchanged
 ---
 You're welcome to send queries and messages [via email](mailto:callumjhackett@gmail.com), or you can just leave a comment below (if you enter your name and email, you don't have to sign up for Disqus to comment).
 You can also find me at the various social media destinations listed in the title bar.